Kinsa/ParkingAttendantBackend/readme.md

 # Parking Attendant

-This project contains a means of tracking vehicle entries into a parking lot and assessing whether they have overstayed their session.
+This project demonstrates an API interface for querying vehicle entries into a parking lot and assessing whether they have overstayed their session.

 ## Example Use Cases